Edd Gould: Career

+Cultural impact

 Gould's YouTube channel saw a spike in popularity during the late 2000s and early 2010s, which led to numerous collaborations and business opportunities.
 He and Ridgewell were requested to produce an episode of Eddsworld promoting climate change awareness for the 2009 United Nations Climate Change Conference in Copenhagen.
 Gould and Ridgewell were featured in a televised interview on BBC Look North for their "Climate Change" episode.
 In 2010, Gould was commissioned to animate a short voiced by British double act Mitchell and Webb titled "Almeratron" for the BBC Comedy website.
 Gould also received a multitude of offers to work in television or adapt Eddsworld into a TV series, which he would decline in favor of internet production.

 Illness and death

-On 16 April 2011, Gould revealed he had been diagnosed with acute lymphoblastic leukemia, a cancer of the white blood cells.
+On 16 April 2011, Gould revealed in a video that he had been diagnosed with acute lymphoblastic leukemia, a cancer that targets white blood cells.
+He posted the video on YouTube (entitled "Edd vs Cancer"), featuring himself, Ridgewell, and Hargreaves discussing the diagnosis.
+He platformed his illness for several sketches on his friends' YouTube accounts, and continued to animate Eddsworld while he was physically able.

 It was his second diagnosis after a period of remission, having been previously diagnosed with the same illness on 30 January 2006.
-He posted a video on YouTube entitled "Edd vs Cancer" featuring himself, Ridgewell, and Hargreaves discussing the diagnosis.
-He platformed his illness for several sketches on his friends' YouTube accounts, and continued to animate Eddsworld while he was physically able.

-Gould died from a recurring infection caused by the cancer on 25 March 2012, aged 23.
+On 25 March 2012, Gould died at the age of 23 from a recurring infection caused by the cancer.
 Ridgewell and Hargreaves announced Gould's death in a short video two days later.
 His funeral was held on 10 April at All Saints' Church in Isleworth, where a eulogy compiled from video clips from fans and friends was shown.

 The last episode he directed for Eddsworld, "Space Face (Part 1)", was released posthumously to YouTube on 2 June 2012.
 Production of Eddsworld passed to Ridgewell who continued to produce episodes as part of Gould's will until his departure in 2016.
 Under Ridgewell's direction, profits went to CLIC Sargent (now Young Lives vs Cancer), a UK cancer charity supporting children, young people and their families.
 After the release of the final Eddsworld: Legacy episode "The End (Part 2)", control of the series was handed to Hargreaves and Gould's family.
-Beginning in 2020, uploads continued on YouTube as Eddsworld Beyond under the direction of Hargreaves.
+Beginning in 2020, uploads continued on YouTube as Eddsworld Beyond under the direction of Hargreaves, with Edd's family contributing by voicing characters.

 Gould was cremated and buried at Mortlake Crematorium.
 In June 2012, Hargreaves and Ridgewell attended VidCon in Los Angeles and scattered some of Gould's ashes near the Hollywood Sign.